-- o testing the profitability of sales of like goods on the domestic market; - determining a constructed normal value of the GUC i.e. of the goods exported to Australia; and - o making certain adjustments to the normal value.
+- testing the profitability of sales of like goods on the domestic market; - determining a constructed normal value of the goods under consideration i.e. of the goods exported to Australia; and - making certain adjustments to the normal value.

-You will need to provide the cost of production of both the exported goods (GUC) and for the like goods sold on the domestic market.
-You will also need to provide the selling, general, and administration costs relating to goods sold on the domestic market; the finance expenses; and any other expenses (e.g. non-operating expenses not included elsewhere) associated with the goods.
+You will need to provide the cost of production of both the exported goods (the goods) and for the like goods sold on the domestic market.
+You will also need to provide the SG&A costs relating to goods sold on the domestic market, the finance expenses and any other expenses (e.g. non-operating expenses not included elsewhere) associated with the goods.

-In your response please include a worksheet showing how the selling, general, and administration expenses; the finance expenses; and any other expenses have been calculated.
+In your response please include a worksheet showing how the SG&A expenses, the finance expenses and any other expenses have been calculated.

-If, in response to question B4 (Sales to Australia, Export Price) you:
+If, in response to Section B-4 (Sales to Australia, Export Price) you:

-- reported that the date of sale is not the invoice date and consider that this alternative date should be used when comparing domestic and export prices, and - provided information on domestic selling prices for a matching period as required in the introduction to Section D (Domestic Sales)

-you must provide cost data over the same period as these sales even if doing so means that such cost data predates the commencement of the investigation period.
+- reported that the date of sale is not the invoice date and consider that this alternative date should be used when comparing domestic and export prices; and - provided information on domestic selling prices for a matching period as required in the introduction to Section D (Domestic Sales), then you must provide cost data over the same period as these sales even if doing so means that such cost data predates the commencement of the investigation period.